ThomasStoyles/QAProject/README.md

 For the project we had to create a Kanban board, for this I used trello.
 I used this board to track my progress throughout the application and was able to track what still needs to happen and what has been completed.
 Within each heading on my trello board was a To-Do list with items that I had to complete before I would have completed the project.
 Below are images of the trello board to help you see this process.
 ![alt text](https://github.com/ThomasStoyles/QAProject/blob/main/Photos%2C%20Assessments%20and%20Diagrams/Trello.jpg)

 As you can see in the trello board this is about half way through createing my project.
-The trello board has user stories on it which I created depending on how hard I felt certain tasks will be.
+The trello board has number on it these numbers I created depending on how hard I felt certain tasks will be.
 I also have had some issues with my project which I will go into more detail about further in this report.

+### User Stories

+My client had a certain set of requirements which have been listed below...

+- Firstly the client wanted a application that allowed them to add games that they own to a database through a GUI.
+- The application must allow the user to add games to the database so they can see what games they currently own
+- It must also allow the user to update the game entries incase they make a mistake when adding the game to the database
+- The user must be able to see all the games in the database so that they can see what games they own and which ones they dont
+- Lastly the user must be able to delete records so that they can remove any games that they dont own anymore

 ### Risk assessment